 Asuka Mitsui, part-time lecturer of the Russian Language

-With Japanese universities currently halting dispatches to Russia in the aftermath of the war in Ukraine, the language training programs provided by the University of Tsukuba in Kazakhstan and Kyrgyzstan, where Russian is the official language, hold significant potential.
-In the report, by analyzing the questionnaires and reports from participants in these training programs conducted by the University of Tsukuba in Kazakhstan and Kyrgyzstan this year (for the first time in several years since the Corona Disaster), the authors derived five possibilities: rediscovery of the value of Russian language, discovery of the value of local languages, possibility of multi-language education, possibility of forming domestic student networks, and possibility of using platform universities for study abroad.
+Japanese universities currently have suspended sending students to Russia in the aftermath of the war in Ukraine, the language training programs provided by the University of Tsukuba in Kazakhstan and Kyrgyzstan since 2014, where Russian is the official language, hold significant potential.
+In the report, by analyzing the questionnaires and reports from participants in a training programs in Kazakhstan and Kazakhstan conducted by the University of Tsukuba this year for the first time in several years since the COVID-19 outbreak, and derived five possibilities: rediscovery of the value of Russian language, discovery of the value of local languages, possibility of multi-language education, possibility of forming domestic student networks, and possibility of using platform universities for study abroad and training.

-The NipCA project is not only set to continue conducting training programs in the Central Asian region but will also collaborate in sending students to Japanese universities.
+The NipCA project is not only set to continue conducting training programs in the Central Asian region but will also collaborate with domestic universities in sending students to study abroad.
 Simultaneously, it aims to disseminate research results with a focus on Russian language and local language education.